 Frock Coat.-Blue cloth, double-breasted, with stand-up collar, and round cuffs $3\frac{1}{2}$ ins. deep.
-A slash with three points and three small regimental buttons on each sleeve; the slash to be 6 ins. long at the forearm seam and $6\frac{1}{2}$ ins. long at the end points, and to be 2 ins. broad at the narrowest parts and $2\frac{1}{4}$ ins. broad at each of the three points.
+A slash with three points and three small regimental buttons on each sleeve; the slash to be 6 ins. long at the forearm seam and $6\frac{1}{2}$ ins. long at the end points, and to be 2 ins. broad at the narrowest parts and $2\frac{1}{2}$ ins. broad at each of the three points.
 Two rows of regimental buttons down the front, six in each row, 8 ins. apart at top and 4 ins. apart at the waist.
 A side edge behind on each skirt half the depth of the skirt, two regimental buttons on each side edge and one at each side of the waist.
-Shoulder-straps to be attached by an underpiece passed through a loop on the lower part of the shoulder, fastened at the top by a small regimental button which passes through both underpiece and strap; the top of the strap is triangular, the sides being about $1\frac{1}{2}$ ins. long and the bottom about $\frac{1}{2}$ in. from the centre point.
-Badges of rank and collar badges the same as for the serge frock.
-Collar, cuffs, slashes, and shoulder-straps to be of the same material as the coat.
+Shoulder cords, badges of rank and collar badges as laid down for full dress tunic with the exception that the shoulder cords and collar badges will be lined with blue cloth.
+Collar, cuffs and slashes to be of the same material as the coat.